 - Provide adequate safeguards for the Superintendent and other personnel so that they may perform their proper functions on a professional basis.
 This involves, particularly, supporting the Superintendent in their efforts to protect the personnel from individuals and organizations seeking to exploit the school system for self-interested reasons.

 - Accept full responsibility for administrative acts authorized by or resulting from the policies of the Board.

-- Hold the Superintendent strictly responsible for the administration of schools, requiring him to keep the Board fully informed at all times through both written and oral reports; and shall review and appraise the results of his work, informing him when any methods or procedures do not meet with approval of the Board.
+- Hold the Superintendent strictly responsible for the administration of schools, requiring them to keep the Board fully informed at all times through both written and oral reports; and shall review and appraise the results of their work, informing them when any methods or procedures do not meet with approval of the Board.

 - Notwithstanding the above, Trustees shall be encouraged to feel welcome in the schools for the purpose of acquainting themselves with the aspirations, achievements, and problems of the schools’ staffs, but they should ensure at all times that school personnel are aware of the purpose of the visit.
 Personnel expressing concerns or requesting action should be referred to formal channels of communication.

 - Encourage members of the Administration to take the initiative to participate in Board meetings and to provide information and opinions which would assist the Board in clarifying an issue.

 The argument used by Trustees to support their point of view during debates should be based on information and opinion related to the issues.
 During debates, Trustees should solicit information and advice from Administrators and seek clarification of administrative action on an issue, yet refrain from public criticism of Administrators.